catid/boss-balloon/README.md

 On spawn, avatar is invisible until it moves for the first time.

-Player spawns in center if "Player just spawned on shot" occurs after "Hello World" chat message.
+Player spawns in center if mouse move happens before server spawns us.

 Third player to join does not show up on second player screen, but shows up on first player.
 Third player cannot see anyone.